gursewakkular72/Bankist-javaScript/README.md

 ﻿# Bankist-javaScript

+Please note, the HTML and CSS in this project is not mine.
+I made this project as a part of an online javaScript course.
+The HTML and CSS in this project belongs to the instructor.
+However, I coded the javaScript by myself. <br />
 A minimalistic dynamic, but static web application, developed using JavaScript, which demonstrates a bank interface allows <br />
 users to transfer money to different accounts, request loan, logs out the user automatically after certain time of inactivity, <br />
 and allows users to close the existing account. <br />